Ten Canoes: Twelve Canoes

 After Ten Canoes sparked worldwide interest in Yolngu culture, a spin-off educational project known as Twelve Canoes was born, in collaboration with the people at Ramingining.
 A website, videos and study guide were created, focussing on twelve key subjects.
 The film of the twelve segments was shown on SBS TV in Australia, and has been available online.
+The DVD was released in 2009, and as of 2024 the website continues to be available.